ChrisYoxall/go.learning/readme.md

 As a general rule use maps to represent a collection of very similar items and structs when the items can be very different.
 Note that for a struct you need to know the fields at compile time, and it's harder to iterate over the field values inside a struct.

-Types are either value or reference types, where reference means the type has a reference to another type.
-The data types of bool, integer, float, string, array and struct are value types.
+Types are either value or reference types, where reference means the type has a reference to another type:
+- Value types: bool, integer, float, string, array and struct.
+- Reference types: slice, map, channel, pointer, interface and functions.

 Can create anonymous types which are useful if you need a data structure that won't be used again, perhaps when marshaling/unmarshalling data or passing data to a template.
 For example: